happy-t/happy-t/README.md

-### Hi there 👋, my name is Harsh
+### Hi there 👋, I am Harsh
 #### I am a Student and a cybersecurity enthusiast.
 Hey There!
-I am Harsh Tripathi, a tech, cybersecurity enthusiast, and an android developer, pursuing my B.Tech from Jabalpur Engineering College(JEC)
+I am Harsh Tripathi, a cybersecurity enthusiast, and an android developer, pursuing my B.Tech from Jabalpur Engineering College(JEC).
+Also I love Computer Networking and am always ready to learn something new in the corresponding field.

 Skills: C++ / JAVA / PYTHON / XML / BASH